 The Element line is Weatherby’s first departure from gas-operated semi-auto actions.
 All three models use a simpler, cleaner, ultra-reliable and surprisingly smooth-cycling inertia action.
 Once only offered in Benelli guns, like all good things, Benelli’s patent ended about ten years ago.

 Why inertia over gas?
 Fewer moving parts, lighter weight and easier cleaning.
 Even better, you won’t have to clean it as often; unlike a gas gun, gunk and schmutz are vented out the barrel rather than forced back into the chamber to cycle the gun.
 A few squirts of Rem Oil or a little CLP is all you’re likely to need to keep your Element Deluxe popping coots and/or clays.

 The knock on inertia actions: they don’t soak up as much recoil as gas guns do.
 Roger that.
 Shooting the Weatherby Element Deluxe, I could see where popping hundreds of doves all day long in Argentina would be a more bruising experience than firing a comparable gas gun.

-Inertia guns can also have trouble cycling lighter loads.
+Inertia guns sometimes have trouble cycling lighter loads.
 I shot two rounds of trap with some cheap target loads as well as the soft-shooting #8 loads I brew myself without a hitch.

 While Browning, Franchi and Stoeger also produce inertia action shotguns, the Benelli Montefeltro is the Element’s natural competitor.
 I’ve only shot the Monte briefly, but I find that the Weatherby does everything the Benelli does and arguably looks better doing it.
 While leaving $200-$300 in your pocket.